Best Free Parental Controls

 Specs:

-Life 360 focuses on one thing and does it well, but it lacks many of the features you’d find in a more general-purpose parental control app.
+Life 360 focuses on one thing, and does it well.
+Still, it lacks useful features you find in more general-purpose parental control apps.
 It doesn’t monitor or filter web activity on your child’s devices, it just keeps track of location.
 Even so, its geolocation features make it a great supplement to other parental controls or a simple solution for those who just want to keep track of their kids.

 Pros: